 The complex human-environment systems (CHES) group is now an official institute at San Diego State University (SDSU) named the Center for Complex Human-Environment Systems.
 The CHES Center aims to achieve better CHES understanding, envisioning, planning, and sustainability via a hybrid of data science, artificial intelligence, and spatial/applied statistics approach.
 We view human-environment systems as complex systems, which are often characterized by a variety of complexity features such as high dimensionality, hierarchical structure, heterogeneity, nonlinearity, feedback, path dependence, emergence, and multi-finality.
-Complexity theory, landscape ecology, geographic information science, cyberinfrastructure theory and technology, (big) data science, and other relevant domain knowledge (e.g., sociology, demography, economics) leverage theoretical and methodological support toward our CHES research.
+Complexity theory, landscape ecology, geographic information science, cyberinfrastructure theory and technology, and other relevant disciplinary or domain knowledge leverage theoretical and methodological support toward our CHES research.
 We also aim to advance the theory, methodology, and applications in these disciplines.
 Our CHES research is currently applied to the following exemplar areas:

-To handle CHES with such complexity features, we are developing a digital, high performance (e.g., big data friendly, parallel/clouds computing enabled, web-based), and 4-D holographic methodology for landscape representation, interdisciplinary and inter-scale integration, and systems modeling.
-Our CHES methodology focuses on digital representation, geovisualization and representation, animation, space-time analysis, micro-level modeling, and 4-dimensional (x, y, z, time) simulation of various landscape and human processes.
+To handle CHES with such complexity features, we are developing a high performance enabled, big data friendly, and 4-D holographic methodology for landscape representation, interdisciplinary and inter-scale integration, and systems modeling.
+Our CHES methodology focuses on digital representation, geovisualization and animation, space-time analysis, micro-level modeling, and 4-dimensional (x, y, z, time) simulation of various landscape and human processes.

 Below are a few exemplar models, demos, or movies (note: for test purpose only; the final versions will come up soon): Web-Based Model and Street Pedestrian Demo